Enjoy what Uganda really has to Offer

 Learn more about Uganda and other countries in our daily postcard e-letter.

-Simply enter your email address below and we'll send you a FREE report on The World's Best Climates.
-(We value your privacy.
-You can unsubscribe at any time).
+Simply enter your email address below and we'll also send you a Free Report on The World's Best Climates.

 - Population: 34,758,809 (July 2013 est.)

 - Capital: Kampala